Sunshine Music Tours and Travels

 Sunshine Music Tours And Travels is a 2016 Indian road comedy-drama film, directed by Shailendra Singh (in his directorial debut) and produced by Hayre Entertainment and Percept Picture Company.
-The film revolves around the story of two young boys who are chasing their dreams and take up a road journey from Kashmir to Goa along with several strangers.
+The film revolves around the story of two young boys who are chasing their dreams and take up a road journey from Jammu and Kashmir to Goa along with several strangers.
 The film features an ensemble cast of debutantes, including Sunny Kaushal.
-The film was shot in Kashmir, Delhi, Jaipur, Ahmedabad and Goa, while using real time footage of the Sunburn festival of 2015.
+The film was shot in Jammu and Kashmir, Delhi, Jaipur, Ahmedabad and Goa, while using real time footage of the Sunburn Festival of 2015.